|—> Making Scouting Unforgettably FUN! (The Conference)||Making Scouting Fun with Pioneering||Sequential Approach||Comprehensive Programming|

-For increased retention and membership growth in our units, the program we deliver needs to ROCK!
 One of the BSA’s main objectives is to ensure Scout leaders (both adult and youth) have fun meetings with positive outcomes.
-In order to consistently accomplish this, a Scout unit must plan, prepare, and then effectively present a program that is diversified, unique…and FUN
+For increased retention and membership growth in our units, the program we deliver NEEDS to be fun!
+In order to consistently accomplish this, a Scout unit must plan, prepare, and then effectively present a program that is diversified, unique, challenging…and FUN

 A Scouting program consists of what-Scouts-DO!
 All Scout activities, meetings, outings, and special events should each add colorful brush strokes to the grand painting illustrating how Scouting is fun with positive outcomes.

-What makes a program a success so that retains its current members and attracts new ones?
+What makes a program a success so that it retains its current members and attracts new ones?

 A. It’s Fun